tariqwest/SentinelsOfMagic/README.md

-# fridgr
+# Fridgr+
 Tracking groceries got you stressed?
 Chill.

 ## Team
+Feature additions and updates by:
+- Gregory Coffeng
+- Jason Yu
+- Tariq West

+Building on the work of:
 - April Ablon
 - Khoa Vo
 - Ivana He
 - Connor Wilson

 ## Table of Contents